Douglas DC-6: Operational history

 In April 1949, United, American, Delta, National, and Braniff were flying DC-6s in the United States.
 United flew them to Hawaii, Braniff flew them to Rio de Janeiro, and Panagra flew Miami-Buenos Aires; KLM, SAS, and Sabena flew DC-6s across the Atlantic.
 BCPA DC-6s flew Sydney to Vancouver, and Philippine flew Manila to London and Manila to San Francisco.

 Pan Am used DC-6Bs to start transatlantic tourist-class flights in 1952.
 These were the first DC-6Bs that could gross 107000 lb, with CB-17 engines rated at 2500 hp on 108/135 octane fuel.
 Several European airlines followed with transatlantic services.
-The DC-6B and C subtypes could often fly nonstop from the eastern US to Europe but needed to refuel in Goose Bay, Labrador, or Gander, Newfoundland, when flying westbound into prevailing westerly winds.
+The DC-6B and -6C subtypes could often fly nonstop from the eastern US to Europe, but needed to refuel in Goose Bay, Labrador, or Gander, Newfoundland, when flying westbound into prevailing westerly winds.

-Douglas designed four variants of the DC-6: the basic DC-6, and the longer-fuselage (60 in) higher-gross-weight, longer-range versions—the DC-6A with cargo doors forward and aft of the wing on the left side, with a cargo floor; the DC-6B for passenger work, with passenger doors only and a lighter floor; and the DC-6C convertible, with the two cargo doors and removable passenger seats.
+Douglas designed four variants of the DC-6 - the basic DC-6, and the longer-fuselage [60 in], higher-gross-weight, longer-range versions—the DC-6A with cargo doors forward and aft of the wing on the left side, with a cargo floor; the DC-6B for passenger work, with passenger doors only and a lighter floor; and the DC-6C convertible, with the two cargo doors and removable passenger seats.

-The DC-6B, originally powered by Double Wasp engines with Hamilton Standard 43E60 constant-speed reversing propellers, was regarded as the ultimate piston-engine airliner from the standpoint of ruggedness, reliability, economical operation, and handling qualities.
+The DC-6B, originally powered by Double Wasp engines with Hamilton Standard 43E60 constant-speed, reversing propellers, was regarded as the ultimate piston-engined airliner from the standpoint of ruggedness, reliability, economical operation, and handling qualities.

 Similar to the DC-6A, the military version was the USAF C-118 Liftmaster; the USN R6D version used the more powerful R-2800-CB-17 engines.
 These were later used on the commercial DC-6B to allow international flights.
-The R6D Navy version (in the late 1950s and early 1960s) had Curtiss Electric constant-speed reversing propellers.
+The R6D Navy version (in the late 1950s and early 1960s) had Curtiss Electric constant-speed, reversing propellers.